Economy of Uruguay

 The economy of Uruguay features an export-oriented agricultural sector and a well-educated workforce, along with high levels of social spending.
 Tourism and banking are also prominent sectors; Uruguay acts as a regional hub for international finance and tourism.
 The country also has a history and representation of advanced workers-rights protection, with unions and the eight-hour work-day protected at the beginning of the 20th century.

 90% of the country's population is urbanized, while most of the industry and over half of the population is concentrated in the capital Montevideo.

 After averaging growth of 5% annually during 1996–98, Uruguay's economy suffered a major downturn in 1999–2002, stemming largely from the spillover effects of the economic problems of its large neighbors; Argentina and Brazil.
 In 2001–02, Argentine citizens made massive withdrawals of dollars deposited in Uruguayan banks after bank deposits in Argentina were frozen, which led to a plunge in the Uruguayan peso, causing the 2002 Uruguay banking crisis.

 History

+Pre-independence

+In the decades leading up to Uruguay's independence (1825), there was a sustained rise in average wealth in Montevideo, wealth inequality declined, and the economy showed signs of growing more complex and urban-oriented.